divyanshsr/Visualizing-India-Trade-Data-using-Tableau/README.md

 # Visualizing India's Trade Data using Tableau!

-This repository contains 2 dataset containing the export/import data of commodities routed to different countries over the period of 2010-2018.
+This repository contains 2 datasets and an assosciated Tableau workbook containing the export/import data of commodities routed to different countries over the period of 2010-2018.

 Data source: https://www.kaggle.com/lakshyaag/india-trade-data